Open Houses: Saturdays April 28th and May 17th 11-1pm

 Monday

-We’ll make a rainbow in a bowl and make a firework launcher.
+We’ll make a rainbow in a bowl and a firework launcher.
 We’ll look at the science behind rainbows and take home a pair of light difracting glasses to watch the fireworks.

 Tuesday